-Arizona Nursing Board Investigations
+Arizona Nursing Board Investigations | Complaints Against a Nurse

-After receiving a complaint or self-report, a nurse receives an Investigative Questionnaire and notice from the Board requesting additional information as well as a response to allegations found in the complaint.
-From here, the AZBON assigns an investigator to the complaint and they begin to collect evidence.
+After receiving a complaint or self-report, a nurse gets an Investigative Questionnaire and a notice from the Board requesting additional information and a response to allegations found in the complaint.
+From here, the Arizona Board of Nursing (AZBON) assigns an investigator to the complaint, and they begin to collect evidence.

 - Patient medical records

-- Employment files from the nurses employer and business
+- Employment files from the nurses’ employer and business

 - Criminal records